Updated July 15, 2019

 - Restrooms upgraded to meet ADA access standards, and an all-gender restroom added

 - More electrical outlets

 - A vending area with hot beverages

-The entryway connecting Uris Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall will be open!
-You will need your Cornell ID to enter through that side of the building.
-The exterior pathway has been regraded to accommodate wheelchair access, and it is well-lit and regraded for better accessibility, landscaping will be improved, and an in-ground heating system will mitigate ice and snow accumulation.
+The entryway connecting Uris Library still provides access to the Cocktail Lounge, but, for the first time since 1982, the south entrance facing Willard Straight Hall is also open!
+You need your Cornell ID to enter through that side of the building.
+The exterior pathway has been regraded to accommodate wheelchair access, and it is well-lit and visible from Ho Plaza and Willard Straight Hall.
+Additionally, an in-ground heating system mitigates ice and snow accumulation.

 How did you choose the furniture?